ThibaultLatrille/ThibaultLatrille.github.io/content/post/mutsel/index.md

   - admin
 ---

+Mutation-Selection codon model, what are they and what are their use cases?

 ## Introduction
-Mutation-Selection codon model, what are they and what are their use cases?
-From an input/output perspective, they take as input a phylogenetic tree and a protein-coding DNA alignment, they output site-specific fitness profiles, i.e. the fitness of each amino-acids at each site:
+From an input/output perspective, mutation-Selection codon model take as input a phylogenetic tree and a protein-coding DNA alignment, they output site-specific fitness profiles, i.e. the fitness of each amino-acids at each site:
 ![mutsel](/post/mutsel/mutsel.png)

 They are codon models, meaning they contrast non-synonymous and synonymous substitution rates along the phylogeny to estimate the strength of selection exercised on proteins.
-Mathematically based on population-genetic formalism, in these models the trajectory of alleles inside a population is collapsed into a single point substitution process:
+Mathematically, they are based on population-genetic formalism, by collapsing the trajectory of alleles inside a population into a single point substitution process:
 ![substitutions](/post/mutsel/substitutions.png)